bryanchun/skygear-social-login-google/tutorial_res/tutorial.md

       git push -u origin master
       ```

-5. To run the web app on your local browser for coding and testing as we go, run `cd ${PROJECT_NAME}` (navigate to the newly created project folder) and then run `npm start`
+5. To run the web app on your local browser for coding and testing as we go, run `cd ${PROJECT_NAME}` (navigate to the newly created project folder) and then run `npm start`.
-6. Your default browser should show a welcome page by React by local hosting at `http://localhost:3000/`, and what you should see is a generic React page with its logo.
+6. Your default browser should show a welcome page by React through local hosting at `http://localhost:3000/`, and what you should see is a generic React page with its logo.
-    - As we go on updating the project, this localhost page will respond automatically to made changes on saving those modified files.
-Perfect place for checking progress/debugging/sandboxing
+    - As we go on updating the project, this localhost page will respond automatically to make changes upon saving those modified files.
+Perfect place for checking progress/debugging/sandboxing.

 # Part 1: Configure Skygear